borllor/Multimedia-detector/README.md

 But I am now in NZ, the rhythm of living make me having more time and energy to encourage developing my favorite.

 Starting date: 08 Jan 2019.

 Version 1.

 1. Analysis of the principle Youtube video playing.
 2. Can display the video and audio resource.
 3. Developing base on M3U8-Detector.
 4. How to merge video and audio and why to separate a resource to video and audio.

 Version 1.5

 1. Create a button under the player of youtube watching page for downloading the video.
 2. Open codebase.
 3. Reinforce more functionalities for detecting other websites and multimedia resources.

 Version 2.0

+1. Setting can be configured with an option page.
+2. Can load external Dashboard class and Parser class by loading files or code at runtime.
-1. Make a video of how to develop and download video, especially introduce the separation of video and audio.
+3. Make a video of how to develop and download video, especially introduce the separation of video and audio.

 Note: